Learn How To Take Care of Candles The Right Way With Candle Care Instructions From An Expert!

-You’ll be instantly glad you found these candle care instructions for candle tools and more with printable candle care cards and candle care tips to make your candles last longer!
+You’ll be instantly glad you found these candle care instructions for candle tools and more, with printable candle care cards, a checklist, and candle care tips to make your candles last longer!

-All of you who share your inbox with me once a week know I am a bit of a candle addict.
-OK, maybe more than a bit… I love a good candle and truly enjoy making my own.
-Soft yellow beeswax candles, crackling wood wick candles, colored candles, tea lights, or candle mugs; I love them all and can’t get enough!
-I want to savor each one, like a great bottle of wine.
+Everyone who shares their inbox with me once a week knows I am a bit of a candle addict.
+OK, maybe more than a bit… I love a good candle and genuinely enjoy making my own.
+So much so that I wrote a book about it – Creative Candles Made Simple!

-I’ve learned proper candle care instructions are essential to the longevity of every candle.
-Regardless if it’s store-bought or a homemade candle.
+That’s why I’ve learned proper candle care instructions are essential to the longevity of every candle – regardless if it’s store-bought or a homemade candle.

-If you’re frustrated with candle wicks that won’t stay lit, black soot, candle tunneling, fallen candle wicks or other candle problems, you’ll be glad you landed here to learn everything there is to know about candle care!
+If you’re frustrated with candle wicks that won’t stay lit, black soot, candle tunneling, fallen candle wicks, or other candle problems, you’ll be glad you landed here to learn everything there is to know about candle care!

 CANDLE CARE 101: Candle Care Instructions and 10 Tips to Savor Candles to the Last Light